opentargets/genetics-pipe/documentation/step-port-notes.md

 There is no current gene index step.
 There should be because it is done as a Python script which must be manually run before the pipeline can be as multiple steps depend on it.

+The only fields which this has that the target index doesn't are `tss` and `exon`. `tss` can be recreated (see ticket 1929) and `exon` is not used.
+Since we're going to have this integrated in the ETL, when a step uses Gene Index we'll just use the outputs of the target step.

 ## Output
 - gene-index for internal use by other steps
 - `lut/gene-index`